 Best Practices for School Meetings

-In addition to the overall best practices for using a telephonic interpreter, here are some tips to ensure a positive experience during a parent-teacher conference or other school meeting.
+In addition to the overall best practices for using a telephonic interpreter, here are some tips to ensure a positive experience during a parent-teacher conference or other school meetings.

 - Training.
 Before the scheduled school meeting or conference night, have a training session for interpreters and staff in order to make sure that all people involved have the skills and understanding necessary to support the families.
 This includes ensuring that the interpreter feels comfortable with certain words or phrases that might not exist in the target language, such as “special education” or “state standards”.
 Training may not always be possible for telephonic interpreters, so confirm that your language provider offers interpreters who specialize in interpreting for the education system.

 - Schedule more time.
 Conferences and school informational meetings that use an interpreter will naturally take more time.
 Make sure to plan accordingly.